johncoenen/100-days-of-code/README.md

 - The text and image in the header are responsive, and the lorem... dummy text was added to see how it would look with a page layout

+## Saturday June 3, 2018
+- Not a lot of code this week
+- Spent most of my time preparing for interviews
+- Did get some time in today working on a new repo for all things forms
+- This is a skill-set employers are looking for in frontend devs
+- Starting with the good old standby, MDN Forms
+- Completed three sections dealing with form elements
+- These are sometimes verbatim written from the tutorials, I would never use this material for a live project because, duh!, plagarism.
+- This just helps me commit stuff to memory

+** Today's progress:**
+  - Basic Forms
+  - Form Structure
+  - Native Widgets

+**Links**
+-